The Summer Reading Challenge and Schools

 How do schools get their pupils involved?

 - Invite your local library staff into school in the summer term to talk about the Summer Reading Challenge and what is going on at your local library in the holidays.
-Invite them to assemblies, new -intake days, the summer fete, sports day, open days or to talk to individual classes.

 - Plan lessons and activities that link to the Challenge theme